dalong0514/readnotes/20190106计算原文/2019116AutoCAD-Platform-Customization/2019116AutoCAD-Platform-Customization0208.md

-# Chapter 18 Working with the Operating System and External Files
+# 0208.
+Working with the Operating System and External Files

 The AutoLISP® programming language can be used to reach beyond the boundaries of the Autodesk® AutoCAD® application window and objects in the current open drawing.
 Using AutoLISP, you can access settings managed by the operating system and installed applications on Windows or by the application-level settings of AutoCAD on both Windows and Mac OS.
 You can access operating system– and application-level settings from the Windows Registry.
 On Mac OS, you can access application-level settings for AutoCAD from the Plist (property list) files.